top of page

 Flowers

-Apply Grandpa's Backyard Flower Blend to flower beds in early spring as new growth begins, and repeat in mid-summer—particularly for annuals and perennials that bloom for long periods.
+Apply Grandpa’s Backyard Soluble or Spreadable Plant Food to flower beds in early spring as new growth begins, and repeat in mid-summer—particularly for annuals and perennials that bloom for long periods.
 Roses should be fertilized once a month from May through July.
 Spring-blooming bulbs benefit from a second feeding after they finish flowering, while summer-blooming bulbs should be fertilized once their blooms have faded.

 Indoor Plants